djsisson/bootcamp-project01/README.md

 useful external resources i used was google w3schools and stackoverflow and moodle

-the two main errors i have had was with image sizing in flexboses, i ended up switching to absolute positioning to fix that.
+the two main errors i have had was with image sizing in flexboxes, i ended up switching to absolute positioning to fix that.

 also due to the way i designed my page, resizing the window would break how it looked, in hindsight it was a bad way to design it the way i did, but i "fixed" it using code